Skip to main content

 • certain parts of the metadata will display when the PDF is open in a browser or in a PDF reader

 The most important metadata fields to set for your document are title and language (usually English).
-Set the author as your unit’s name and add a short description to help with search engine optimization.
+Set the author as your unit’s name and add a short description to help with SEO.

 Setting up metadata